ERS are the UK’s largest specialist motor insurer with an A+ rating from Lloyd’s who work directly with motor brokers to insure their customers.

 Rosalind Davies | Team Leader / Solicitor | ERS

-We introduced core team principles of Why, What and How (Why the team existed – purpose – What would tell the team it’s on track and How the team needed to perform).
+During the initial two days we introduced the core team principles of Why, What and How (Why the team existed – i.e. its purpose – What would tell the team it’s on track and How the team needed to perform).

-We also focused on role clarity, strengths, mutual accountability and learning.
-We used the 3Cs of motivation – control, confidence and connectedness – to help the team build their collective motivation together.
+We also introduced the team to the 3Cs of motivation – control, confidence and connectedness – to help the team build their collective motivation together.

 Feedback from the team members, on a personal and organisational level, was outstanding.
 Team performance transformation was evident.
 Immediately there was a greater acceptance of the team conditions as a part of their performance challenge.